alex-sage/logo-gen/README.md

-Logo Generation and Manipulation with Clustered Generative Adverserial Networks
+Logo Generation and Manipulation with Clustered Generative Adversarial Networks
 ===============================================================================

-Code for reproducing experiments in ["Logo Generation and Manipulation with Clustered Generative Adverserial Networks"](https://arxiv.org/abs/).
+Code for reproducing experiments in ["Logo Generation and Manipulation with Clustered Generative Adverserial Networks"](https://arxiv.org/abs/1712.04407).
-The models are mainly meant to work with data in HDF5 format (using [h5py](link)) such as our [Large Logo Dataset], but can easily be adapted to different input data formats (the WGAN models already accepts [CIFAR](url) and [MNIST](link)).
+The models are mainly meant to work with data in HDF5 format (using [h5py](https://www.h5py.org/)) such as our [Large Logo Dataset](https://data.vision.ee.ethz.ch/sagea/lld/), but can easily be adapted to different input data formats (the WGAN models already accepts [CIFAR](https://www.cs.toronto.edu/~kriz/cifar.html) and [MNIST](http://yann.lecun.com/exdb/mnist/)).

 This repository consists of two main parts:

 ### DCGAN

 Our adaptation of DCGAN implementing layer conditioning for training with cluster labels.
-This is largely based on ["DCGAN in Tensorflow"]()
+This is largely based on ["DCGAN in Tensorflow"](https://github.com/carpedm20/DCGAN-tensorflow)

 ### WGAN